-Development/ antinal officient and turne are used time a Cooperate

 Development/ optimal efficient and turnaround time Cooperate

 Capacity. institutional effective for filling of Services

 structure to general vacancies.

 render effective administrative

 and efficient support

 services services.

 aligned to the % of critical

 IDP. posts filled as

 identified and

 approved by

 Municipal

-Manager (as
+Implementation Manager (as

-Implementation budgeted).

-and review of Compliance with
+and review of budgeted).

-the organogram submission of
+the organogram Compliance with

-with adequate employment
+with adequate submission of

+capacity. employment

-capacity. equity Report.
+oapaony. equity Report.

 Number of

 people from

 employment

 equity target

 groups.

 Successful

 submission of

 To ensure To facilitate the WSP to

-productive and human resource LGSETA.
+productive and human LGSETA.

-competent development.
-Number of
+competent resource Number of

-human capital. policies
+human capital. development. policies

 developed and

 reviewed.